KIT-Workflows/-Dihedral-Scan/README.md

 **Fig 2** _Manual inputs required for SIMONA-DHscan WaNo._

 a) Molecule Name: We highly recomend to give a name to the molecule of interest.
 We recomend to use only alphabetic names.
 They can be Capital or lower case.
-The firts main characters will be used to provide names to the calculation files.
+The firts three main characters will be used to provide names to the calculation files.

 b) Molecule net charge: Since a parametrization step is required and partial charges will be calculated it is mandatory to provide the right net charge of the molecule of interest.

 c) Rotation steps: total of number of steps will be used for the 360 degree rotation.
 For example, if steps = 36, steps of 10 degrees will be taken.

-d) Dihedral Score to identify dihedrals (SIMONA): This fiel is required to select the source of the structure input for the dihedral scan.
-Another option  is "Generate structure inputs for DFT-Turbomole" (it only takes a PDB coordinates and generates structures for a disired dihedral id).
+d) Dihedral Score to identify dihedrals (SIMONA): This field is required to select the source of the structure input for the dihedral scan.
+Another option  is "Generate structure inputs for DFT-Turbomole" (it only takes a PDB coordinates and generates structures for a desired dihedral id).

 e)Input Dihedral Score - SIMILE code: Mandatory input.
 Here the user must provide the source of the molecule of interest.
 If SMILE code is chosen, SIMONA-DHscan will create the coordinates using General Amber Force Field library to build it.
 On the other hand, the user can provide PDB coordinates as initial structure.